0-Siddhant-0/DreamLayer/README.md

 ## What is DreamLayer AI?

-DreamLayer AI is an open-source Stable Diffusion WebUI that keeps the familiar Automatic1111 ⁄ Forge layout you know, replaces the clutter with a modern design system, and runs every generation step on ComfyUI in the background.
+DreamLayer AI is an open source platform for benchmarking and evaluating diffusion models.
+It currently supports image generation, with video and audio model benchmarking coming soon.
+It automates the full workflow from prompts and seeds to metrics and logging, making experiments reproducible by default.

 No custom scripts, no manual logging, no wasted compute.
 A streamlined workflow for:

 - **AI researchers** benchmarking models, datasets, and samplers